Rouxles/cs61a-notes/content/docs/week-11/content/scheme.md

 (list (quote a) b) ; (a 2)
 ```

+The `quote` symbol basically says don't touch anything typed afterwards - which is why `'(1 2)` will output a scheme list (because it's represented that way normally)

 ## Function Returns

 There is no Scheme equivalent to `return`.
 In fact, the last statement in the body is what gets returned.
 This is similar to `lambda` functions in Python where the body is what gets returned, except in this case, the body can span multiple lines.